ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 A forth resource group, network, will contain {{site.data.keyword.tg_short}}.

 The admin team will create the resource groups.
-Each team will be provided Viewer access to the resource groups required.
-The Shared and Application2 will not have Viewer access to Application1, for example, further isolating them from the other micro-service teams.
+To isolate each team from each other, a team will only be provided Viewer access to its dedicated resource group.

 ## Create a local working environment
 {: #create}